Motorbike Insurance Too Expensive?

 It can be tempting to let your policy automatically roll over at renewal time, but you could make a saving by switching provider – even if your circumstances haven’t changed.
 If you do find cheaper motorbike insurance with someone else, remember to cancel your auto renewal to avoid paying for two policies.

 If you’d prefer to stay with your current insurer, give them a call.
-Brokers can sometimes apply additional discounts to your policy if it looks like you’re about to leave.
+Brokers can sometimes discount the policy if it looks like you’re about to leave.
 You can only really do this over the phone so it does take more effort, but could reward you with a saving.

 Online quote systems don’t have the flexibility to negotiate.
 Remember to let your broker know what your cheapest motorbike insurance quote has been so far, to see if they can achieve a lower price.
 If you don't ask, you don't get!